 In the Soviet Union, all lighthouses were closed to foreign visitors.
 Since the breakup of the Soviet empire, conditions have become much more free, but some of the lighthouses are still closed to casual visits because they are located in sensitive military areas.
 Better information on accessibility is needed, and photos and visitor reports are welcome.

 The Russian word for a lighthouse is mayak (маяк); mys is a cape and ostrov is an island.
 Aids to navigation on Russia's lakes and rivers are presumably maintained by the River Transport division of the Russian Maritime Board.
-Since aids to navigation on these inland waterways are not listed on international light lists, we have no information on which lighthouses are active or, if they are active, on their light patterns.
+Since aids to navigation on these inland waterways are not listed on international light lists, we have no information on what lighthouses are active or, if they are active, on their light patterns.

 Information available on lost lighthouses: